Twelfth siege of Gibraltar: Assault on the east side

-Hesse had anticipated some kind of attack from the rear and had kept a mobile force in reserve to guard against such an eventuality.
-It was formed by an English company, and two Spanish companies: a regular company under captain Francisco de Sandoval and a Catalan company of miquelets under Jaume Burguy, numbering 300 men, all of them led by Hesse's brother Heinrich.
-This reserve immediately responded and engaged the Spanish Bourbons at Middle Hill.
-Although the Bourbons had the advantage of height, they were effectively trapped against the precipice of the Rock and only had three rounds of ammunition each, as a result of travelling light; they had not come prepared for a pitched battle.
+Hesse had anticipated an attack from the rear and to guard against such a possibility kept in reserve a roughly 300-strong mobile force led by his brother Heinrich.
+The mobile force consisted of an English company and two pro-Habsburg Spanish companies; the first comprised regulars under Captain Francisco de Sandoval and the second consisted of Catalan miquelets under Jaume Burguy.
+Heinrich's force immediately responded to the incursion and engaged the attackers at Middle Hill.
+Although Villadarias' troops had the advantage of height, they were effectively trapped against the precipice of the Rock and only carried three rounds of ammunition each as a result of travelling light, being unprepared for a pitched battle.

-The Spanish Habsburg force led by Captain Burguy, made up of miquelets and regulars, marched ahead and dislodged the Spanish Bourbon grenadiers from the top of the hill.
-At the same time, Sandoval, with his remaining regulars and miquelets, charged upon the bulk of the assaulting force from one flank, while Heinrich von Hesse attacked from the other side.
-Around a hundred of the Bourbon force, including their colonel, were captured.
-Hundreds more were killed, either by defending fire or by falling off the Rock while attempting to flee.
-Only a few, including Simón Susarte, made it back to the Bourbon lines.
-The English subsequently ensured that there would be no repeat of this episode by blasting away the path used by the Spanish.
+Burguy, leading a detachment of miquelets and regulars, marched ahead of the rest of the mobile force and dislodged a group of attacking grenadiers at the top of the hill.
+At the same time, Sandoval led the remaining Spanish contingent of the mobile force in a charge against the bulk of the attacking force from one flank while Heinrich led the English company against Villadarias' men from the other flank.
+Hundreds of pro-Bourbon Spanish troops died, either from being killed in action or falling off the Rock while attempting to flee.
+The mobile force captured approximately 100 men, including a colonel.
+Only a few members of the initial force sent by Villadarias, including Susarte, made it back to the besiegers' lines.
+The English subsequently ensured that there would be no repeat of this episode by blasting away the path used by the attackers.

-The other 1,500 members of the Spanish force did not even set off to support the attack because, after the first 500 had left, Admiral Leake's squadron was sighted entering the bay with 20 ships.
-In the subsequent naval engagement, six French frigates were destroyed and a seventh ship was captured intact.
+The other 1,500 members of the attacking force did not even set off to support the attack because, after the first 500 had left, Leake's squadron was sighted entering the bay with 20 ships.
+In the subsequent naval engagement, six French frigates were destroyed and a seventh ship was captured.
 Villadarias had apparently intended to carry out a multi-pronged attack but Leake's timely arrival meant that it fell apart.
 The French naval support for an assault on the moles evaporated, and a frontal assault via the isthmus – reinforced with the 1,500 men originally earmarked for the climb on the eastern side – failed entirely.
 Hesse's relief at Leake's timely arrival was evident in the letter that he sent the admiral after the battle, thanking him for turning up just as "the enemy were attacking us that very night of your entrance in many places at once with a great number of men."